 TfL seems not to want to correct this bias in their consultation results.
 Ever since Ken Livingstone was Mayor, TfL have been designing consultations to get the answers they wanted.
 The ethics of their approach are deplorable.

 One problem is that those opposed to these schemes are simply not aware of the proposals until it is too late.
-The ABD maintains a newsletter contact list to whom we promote such consultations.
+We maintain a newsletter contact list to whom we promote such consultations.
 Make sure you join it so you can respond – see here: http://www.freedomfordrivers.org/register.htm

 You can “follow” this blog by clicking on the bottom right.